Mrian07/Proyeksi/docs/development/git-workflow/README.md

 ---
 sidebar_navigation:
   title: Development workflow
-description: How new features and bug fixes are developed at OpenProject
+description: How new features and bug fixes are developed at ProyeksiApp
 robots: index, follow
 keywords: development workflow, gitflow, git flow
 ---